datasciencewithr/datascience-box/docs/00-getting-started.md

 # Getting started {.unnumbered}

-We will go over this in Lab 1, but if you want to start now, please go ahead.
-You'll need access to GitHub and a version of RStudio (either Cloud, or on your computer)
+Before the first day of class, please make sure you have an account on GitHub and access to a version of RStudio (either Cloud, or on your computer)

 ## GitHub {.unnumbered}